sadia-kd/Password-Manager/README.md

 This Password Managing application can be used by anyone.
 If an individual has too many passwords to keep track of, they can store them in this application.
-It can be useful to many ages as sometimes it can get difficult remembering your username and password for a new account you create for an application, or even when trying to remember a password of an account you made 10+ years.
+It can be useful to many ages as sometimes it can get difficult remembering your username and password for a new account you create for an application, or even when trying to remember a password of an account you made 10+ years ago.
 In cases like that, an application like this can come to your service.

 ### **Why is this project of interest to you?**
 This idea of creating an application that will help someone keep track of their passwords and usernames/emails is